Russia and the Iran–Israel proxy conflict

-Russia and the Iran–Israel proxy conflict deals with Russian foreign policy in the Middle East during the early 2000s, in light of the Iran–Israel proxy conflict.
+Beginning in the mid-2000s, the military and diplomatic corps of the Russia has had various contacts and relations with entities on both sides of the Iran–Israel proxy conflict.
+This is a component of Russia's broader foreign policy across the entire Middle East region.

 Background

-After 2001 the government of Vladimir Putin intensified Russia's involvement in the region, supporting Iran's nuclear programs and forgiving Syria 73% of its $13 billion debt.
+After 2001, the government of Vladimir Putin intensified Russia's involvement in the region, supporting Iran's nuclear programs and forgiving Syria 73% of its $13 billion debt.

-In his September 10, 2004 article Middle East Horizons of Russian Foreign Politics: Russia returns to one of the world's key regions, Mikhail Margelov, the Head of the Foreign Relations Council of the Russian Federation, wrote:
+In his September 10, 2004, article Middle East Horizons of Russian Foreign Politics: Russia returns to one of the world's key regions, Mikhail Margelov, the Head of the Foreign Relations Council of the Russian Federation, wrote:

 President Putin called for the renewal of contacts with the countries with which Russia maintained long friendly relations and invested a lot of material and intellectual resources.
 The Arab countries constitute a large part of those counties. ...
 In general, the positions of Russia and the majority of Arab countries on key issues of development of the political situation in the region coincide."